mkelly9513/OV-Project-One/README.md

 The script used to perform VST normalization and batch correction for the 96 well ovcar3 screen data is called Screen_Preprocessing.R.
 This file took the raw counts as input, identified two complete outlier samples (which were removed), then performed subsequent normalization and batch correction using surrogate variable analysis; the output was then used for rank based analysis.
 ## Rank Based Analysis - OVCAR3_Screen_Rank_Based_Analysis.ipynb
 The output from pre-processing was fed into the jupyter notebook OVCAR3_Screen_Rank_Based_Analysis.ipynb.
 As we only had single replicates this method, I developed a method loosly based off of the CMAP project (CITE) to determine potential regulated genes for my super-enhancers.
 In this script every gene was ranked based its mean expression across all samples and change in rank values were determine in a gene-sample specific manner.
 I then used an internal program, written to determine the eFDR of detected genes at a given change in rank threshold, to determine regulated genes at a given emprical FDR.
+# Cancer Copy Number Analysis
+## Assignment Genome Wide - OVLP_CNV_Whole_Genome.py
+This program was written to assign copy number from TCGA data to uniform 15kb sliding windows across the genome.
+This is done one chromosome at a time due to the size and complexity of the data; the shell script launch_pybatch_genome.sh written for a CENTOS architexture allows for parallel analysis of all chromosomes at one time.
+Input files and output files need to be adjusted as needed.
+## Assignment to SE Regions - SEOVLP_CNV.py
+This program was written to assign copy number from TCGA data to uniform 15kb sliding windows across the genome which overlap super-enhaners (as determined by bedtools intersect).
+This is done one chromosome at a time due to the size and complexity of the data; the shell script run_pybatch_SEOVLP.sh written for a CENTOS architexture allows for parallel analysis of all chromosomes at one time.
+Input files and output files need to be adjusted as needed.
+## Combination - Combine_CNV_Chr_Files.ipynb
+There are many ways to combine the outputs from these chromosome assignments into a whole genome subset, this is just the approach I used.
+It is rough but gets the job done.
+## Comparisons